Infant Growth Spurts

 - Carrying your little one in a sling will make things much easier for you.
 This will allow you to nurse hands-free and feed your baby on demand.

-- Some mothers feel quite weak during infant growth spurts.
-This is because your body is producing more milk for your baby.
+- Some mothers feel relatively weak during infant growth spurts.
+This is because your body produces more milk for your baby.
 Listen to your body, and drink and eat a little more during these times.

-- Always remember that during a breastfeeding growth spurt, your supply is determined by demand - the more your baby breastfeeds, the more milk you will be producing.
+- Remember that during a breastfeeding growth spurt, your supply is determined by demand - the more your baby breastfeeds, the more milk you will produce.